G0blinC0de/G0blinC0de/README.md

 ### Ahoy!
-My name is Red and I currently work in QA & Release Management.
+My name is Red and I am a Junior Dev and Scrum Master at Gen City Labs.

-I am studying at Epicodus.

 I have built games in Unity using C# & built websites using Javascript, HTML and CSS with VS Code.